openvinotoolkit/nncf/examples/llm_compression/openvino/smollm2_360m_fp8/README.md

 # Large Language Models FP8 Compression Example

-This example demonstrates how to optimize Large Language Models (LLMs) using NNCF quantize API.
-The example applies FP8 quantization to [HuggingFaceTB/SmolLM2-360M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct) model.
-This leads to a significant decrease in model footprint and performance improvement with OpenVINO.
+This example demonstrates how to apply static FP8 quantization to [HuggingFaceTB/SmolLM2-360M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct) model.
+It can be useful for evaluation and early HW enablement purposes.

 ## Prerequisites